palaeoware/trevosim/README.md

 TREvoSim can be installed and installed/run from the binary releases on our [GitHub](https://github.com/palaeoware): see the page [releases](https://github.com/palaeoware/trevosim/releases) for the latest release.
 Installation instructions can be found in the documentation (linked below).

 If you wish to modify the software, and thus compile TREvoSim on your system this requires the [Qt library](https://www.qt.io).
 The software has been tested with Qt versions 5.6-5.15 (v1,2), and 6.2-6.5 (v3).
-Versions 1 and 2 should be compatible with all Qt versions greater than 5.3, v3 wil compile with Qt versions >6.0.
+Versions 1 and 2 should be compatible with all Qt 5 versions greater than 5.3, v3 will compile with Qt versions >6.0.
 TREvoSim has been tested on Windows, Mac OS and Ubuntu Linux, but will in theory work on any Qt-capable system.
 Build guides are provided in the documentation.
 _____

 ## 3. Documentation

-Descriptions of the algorithms used in this package are included in the reference above.
-Full documentation is available on [readthedocs](https://trevosim.readthedocs.io/en/latest/).
+Full descriptions of the algorithms used in this package, and all simulation variables, as well as guidance on experimental design and data analysis are includedin the documentation on [readthedocs](https://trevosim.readthedocs.io/en/latest/).

 _____